rsumner33/airspyone_host/README.md

 AirSpy: http://www.airspy.com

-## How to build host software on Windows:
+##How to build host software on Windows:

-### Prerequisites for mingw:
+###Prerequisites for mingw:

 * cmake-2.8.12.1 or more see http://www.cmake.org/cmake/resources/software.html
-* libusb-1.0.20 or more see https://github.com/libusb/libusb/releases/download/v1.0.20/libusb-1.0.20.7z
+* libusb-1.0.19 or more see http://sourceforge.net/projects/libusb/files/libusb-1.0/libusb-1.0.19/libusb-1.0.19.7z/download
 * For Windows OS less than Vista Install Windows driver for AirSpy hardware or use Zadig see http://sourceforge.net/projects/libwdi/files/zadig
   - If you want to use Zadig  select AirSpy USB device and just install/replace it with WinUSB driver.